-This Operating and Financial Review and Prospects is dated April 5, 2022 and provides an analysis of the financial operating results for the year ended December 31, 2021.
+This Operating and Financial Review and Prospects provides an analysis of the financial operating results for the year ended December 31, 2022.
 In this section of Item 5, references to the "Company," "Intercure," and "we," "us," and "our" are intended to refer to the business and operations of Intercure Ltd. and its subsidiaries, unless the context clearly indicates otherwise.
-The results of Cannoloc are consolidated as of February 2019, those of Cannolom as of July 2020 and those of Pharmazone as of May 2021.

-This section should be read in conjunction with the Company's audited annual consolidated financial statements and the accompanying notes for the year ended December 31, 2021 (the "Annual Financial Statements"), which have been prepared in accordance with International Financial Reporting Standards ("IFRS")
+This section should be read in conjunction with the Company's audited annual consolidated financial statements and the accompanying notes for the year ended December 31, 2022 (the "Annual Financial Statements"), which have been prepared in accordance with IFRS.